The Best Restaurants in Tamarindo, Costa Rica: 8 Tamarindo Restaurants You Don’t Want to Sleep On

 We ordered Crispy Calamari for an appetizer.
 It’s served with a lime aioli, and it all tasted very local and fresh.
 Then, we followed with the Yellow Fin Tuna Tacos.
 If you like your tuna cooked medium, I’d recommend ordering medium-well.
 The tuna was incredible, and this Asian-fusion pairing in a taco was what dreams are made of.

 We finished with Churrasco strip loin steak.
-Its presentation was impressive, as the steak is partially cooked and sliced in the kitchen, and then it’s served to you on a piece of hot volcanic rock, so you can finish cooking it to your liking at your table.
+Its presentation was impressive, as the steak is partially cooked and sliced in the kitchen, and then it’s served to you on a piece of hot volcanic rock so you can finish cooking it to your liking at your table.
 The steak was so tender and delicious, and the novelty of “cooking it” at your table was a really nice touch.
 Finished off with a side of zucchini stuffed with yucca puree and local cheese, and this was the perfect main dish to end the meal with.

 We never quite made it to desserts on our hot days in Guanacaste, but I had my eyes on some tantalizing-looking Churros from the dessert menu that a family near us ordered.
-Coco Loco had several other delicious looking options on the menu, including some vegan ones, too.
+Coco Loco had several other delicious-looking options on the menu, including some vegan ones, too.

 Visiting These Tamarindo Restaurants